Animal Control FAQs Police FAQs Legal/City Attorney FAQs Utilities FAQs

 Why do I have to pay a fire tax?

 In November of 2006, a two-thirds voter majority approved a special property-based assessment known as the fire tax.
 This tax enables the Fire Department to purchase capital equipment.
 With the revenue from the fire tax, the City was able to secure a 10-year loan for $1,091,964 in order to purchase a four-wheel-drive Intruder Pumper Truck and a Quint Aerial Ladder Truck as well as the related hoses and supplies to outfit the engines.
 The fire tax is permanent, and only goes to support the Fire Department.
 Every January the fire tax receives a cost of living adjustment.
 This adjustment will raise (or possibly lower) the fire tax based on the Engineering News Report's Construction Cost Index, which essentially measures inflation.

 How can residents of Yreka reduce waste and recycle?

-There is may ways to recycling and reduce waste in Yreka.
-You would be surprised by how many items can be recycled, and reused.
-Most e-waste, and many other items, like batteries, TVs and computer monitors, can be disposed of for free at the county dump.
+There are many ways to recycle and reduce waste in Yreka.
+You would be surprised by how many items can be recycled and reused.
+Most e-waste, and many other items, like batteries, TVs and computer monitors, can be disposed of for free at the county transfer station.
 For more information on recycling e-waste visit this page

 .
-While there is no citywide effort to compost, many local organizations participate in composting, and reducing organic material sent to land fills.
+While there is no citywide effort to compost, many local organizations participate in composting and reducing organic material that is sent to land fills.